Is Drinking Vitamin Water Safe While Pregnant? Complete Guide

 • Some artificial sweeteners may negatively impact fetal development according to emerging research.
 I would use caution with these.

 The key is moderation!
 Have vitamin water only occasionally and in small amounts.
-Focus on getting nutrition from food and prenatal first and foremost.
+Focus on getting nutrition from food and prenatals first and foremost.
 And when in doubt, opt for plain water instead!

 How to Choose Safe Vitamin Water During Pregnancy?

-When you’re searching the vitamin water, here are some helpful Tips to look for:
+When you’re search the vitamin water, here are some helpful Tips to look for:

 • Look for options with low or no sugar.
 Added sugars should be minimal, even those from natural sources.